-Each of these Rocky Mountain National Park visitor centers have park rangers on hand to answer your questions and a small gift shop.
-Most of them also feature museum-style exhibits and ranger programs.
+Each of these Rocky Mountain National Park visitor centers have park rangers on hand to answer your questions.
+Most of them also feature museum-style exhibits and ranger programs, and a small gift shop.

-Admission is free, although Moraine Park Museum and the Alpine Tundra Museum are located inside Rocky Mountain National Park’s entrance gates, so you must pay the park admission fee to see them.
+Admission is free, although some of these are located inside Rocky Mountain National Park’s entrance gates, so you must pay the park admission fee to see them.
 Hours vary depending on the season; check with the park for details.

 Beaver Meadows Visitor Center – The main Rocky Mountain National Park visitor center features a large, interactive relief map and a free, short movie about the park.
 Open all year.

-Moraine Park Visitor Center/Museum – This rustic building, built in 1923, was once a “tea room” for the former Moraine Park Lodge.
+Moraine Park Discovery Center – This rustic building, built in 1923, was once a tea room for what was once the Moraine Park Lodge.
 This visitor center features interactive geology exhibits and information about plants and animals.
 The sun room upstairs has a fantastic view and comfortable rocking chairs.
-Open daily in summer.
+Open daily in summer and fall.

 Fall River Visitor Center – This visitor center serves the Fall River Road area (one of two entrances to Rocky Mountain National Park from Estes Park).
 The upstairs area showcases various animals and their sounds, the downstairs has a history exhibit where kids can play dress up.
 Open daily in summer.